ghstjke/Fonts_Classifier/README.md

   6) Tuning hyperparameters part2
   7) Visualization

-  else you can load weigths from file filename
+  else you can load weigths from file model_topN_10_3